phaserjs/phaser/README.md

 * Added Input drag, bounds, sprite bounds and snapping support.
 * Added the new ColorUtils class full of lots of handy color manipulation functions.
 * Fixed issue in Camera.inCamera check where it wouldn't take into consideration the Sprites scrollFactor.
+* Fixed issue with JSON Atlas loader incorrectly parsing the frames array.
+* Fixed bug in FrameData.getFrameByName where the first frame of the array would always be skipped.